Cwexus/xyops/docs/plugins.md

 ### Trigger Plugins

 Trigger Plugins are extensions of the scheduler system, in that they can decide "when" and "if" to launch jobs.
-Specifically, if an event uses a trigger plugin, it is consulted *once per minute on the minute* (the same as the scheduler itself), and the Plugin decides whether to launch each assigned job or not.
-Foe example, this can be used for custom timing algorithms like sunrise / sunset, or even watching a directory or S3 prefix for new files to appear.
+Specifically, if an event uses a trigger plugin, it is consulted *once per scheduled job*, and the Plugin decides whether to launch each assigned job or not.
+For example, this can be used for custom timing algorithms like sunrise / sunset, or even watching a directory or S3 prefix for new files to appear.

+This is a "modifier" trigger, so it needs to be configured in conjunction with a standard schedule trigger.
+The schedule sets the cadence and frequency of when the Plugin is launched.

 Trigger Plugins run *on the primary conductor server*, as they execute before a job is launched and before a server is chosen for it.
 However, like the other Plugin types, they are spawned as sub-processes and can be written in virtually any language.
 There is no SDK to use -- xyOps communicates with Plugins via simple JSON over STDIO.